 None of the stakeholders identified Mining and General Services Limited as a SOE, suggesting that the requirement was not applicable to Sierra Leone in 2016.

-Regarding Sierra Rutile Limited and the EUR 22m loan repayment, some company and government stakeholders including the IA confirmed the existence of the loan and other possible transaction(s) related to the acquisition of the company by Iluka Resources Limited, a publicly listed company on the ASX, on 7 December 2016 ,,: During consultations some industry stakeholders also identified significant payments to government associated with Iluka Resources’ acquisition in the form of capital gains taxes that were made less than a month after the loan repayment, albeit without providing evidence of these payments (see Requirement 4.1).
+Regarding Sierra Rutile Limited and the EUR 22m loan repayment, company and government stakeholders including the IA confirmed the existence of the loan and Sierra Rutile has confirmed its repayment in full in November 2016 prior to the acquisition by Sierra Rutile by Iluka Resources, a publicly listed company on the ASX on 7 December 2016.
+There was also US$8m paid to the government in capital gains tax in connection with the acquisition.

 Initial assessment